Trends

 USA

 Other countries are experiencing the same drift away from the city and fear of the office environment.
 In the USA health concerns about Coronavirus and it spreading throughout a building via air conditioning is keeping workers at home.
-Renting a small condo in the city is no longer ideal, and renters are opting to save a deposit for a home in the suburbs or further out for space and lifestyle.
+Renting a small condo in the city is no longer ideal, and renters opt to save a deposit for a home in the suburbs or further out for space and lifestyle.

 Governments are worried about their cities, and doomsayers suggest the writing is on the wall for cities like New York where the wealthy are selling up.